firethunder94/katchblog/content/ethnology/theories.md

 ### Diffusionism

 In Germany they came up with two different theories.
 Adolf Bastian had the idea of **Elementargedanken** ("elementary ideas"), meaning that every society comes up with an idea or invention itself.
-For example taking the invention of bow and arrow, Bastian says that every society had the idea of constructing bow and arrow independent.
+For example taking the invention of bow and arrow, Bastian says that every society had the idea of constructing bow and arrow independently.
 So it was invented several times.

 Contrary to Bastian, Leo Frobenius had the idea of **Kulturkreise** ("cultural circles"), meaning that every culture has a centre of origin but becomes diffused over large areas of the world.
 Readopting the example of bow and arrow, Frobenius says that it was invented once and then spread through diffusionism.